Subcommittee on the HASS Requirementreturn to MIT home page

 - Consider a HASS Exploration Subject (HEX) subject.
 HEX classes are faculty led and approach topics from different disciplinary and interdisciplinary perspectives.

 - The HASS Requirement overlaps with the Communication Requirement.
 All students must take two HASS subjects that are designated Communication Intensive (CI-H or CI-HW).
 The first subject must be completed in the freshman year.
 More information can be found on the Communication Requirement site.

 - You have the opportunity to complete three Distribution subjects - one humanities, one arts, and one social science - before graduation.
 Try something new!

 In your second year, you should consider completing the Distribution Component of the Requirement (taking a third and fourth subject) and begin to think about your area of interest for Concentration.

 As a junior, you should be well on your way towards completing the HASS Requirement.
 If you have not already spoken with the Concentration Advisor in the area you are considering for your field of Concentration you should do so at this time.
 HASS Concentration Proposals need to be approved by your Concentration Advisor no later than the end of the first week of classes second term junior year.
-Please note, students who took early sophomore standing generally need to submit this form in the fall term.
+Please note, students who took early sophomore standing generally need to submit this form in the fall term of their third year.

 Note - Subjects taken under the Junior/Senior P/D/F option cannot be used to fulfill the GIRs, including the HASS Requirement.

 In your final year, you must complete the HASS Requirement in order to receive your S.B. degree.
 Your HASS Concentration Completion Form needs to be approved by your Concentration Advisor no later than the end of the first week of classes of your final term, whether or not you are taking a Concentration subject during that term.

 For more information see Students FAQ.Back to top